Jayhawk Generations Scholarship Policy

 This policy outlines the eligibility requirements for the Jayhawk Generations Scholarship, renewal criteria, the length of the scholarship, waiver amounts, and any exceptions to the scholarship.
 Beginning with the summer/fall 2018 freshmen class, the Jayhawk Generation Scholarship will no longer be offered to incoming freshmen.

-First-time non-resident freshmen who were awarded the Jayhawk Generations scholarship prior to the fall 2018 term.
+First-time non-resident freshmen at the University of Kansas prior to the fall 2018 term.

 The Jayhawk Generations Scholarship was established as a partial tuition waiver for first-time freshman who have a parent, step-parent, legal guardian, step-grandparent, grandparent, step-great grandparent and great grandparent and/or legal guardian who graduated from the University of Kansas and who meet certain academic requirements.
-This scholarship is no longer being awarded to incoming freshman.
+Beginning with the fall 2018 class, the Jayhawk Generation Scholarship is no longer be awarding to incoming freshmen.
+Prospective transfer students or graduate students are not eligible for the Jayhawk Generation Scholarship.

 Any student paying non-resident tuition who has been approved for the Jayhawk Generations Scholarship whose tuition status changes to resident because of a residency classification change, fee privileges or special rates will not be eligible for the Jayhawk Generations Scholarship.
-The Financial Aid & Scholarship office will monitor scholarship recipients on a regular basis and if the student is paying resident tuition rates the scholarship will be revoked effective for the next semester and would be offered a resident scholarship.
+The Financial Aid & Scholarship office will monitor scholarship recipients on a regular basis and if the student is paying resident tuition rates the scholarship will be revoked effective for the next semester and replaced with a resident scholarship.

 Gail Sherron, Associate Director